newlandsvalley/purescript-school-of-music/README.md

 The DSL attempts to give a convenient representation for lines of music and chords, whilst still retaining the ability to control whole phrases (however built).
 It is very experimental and likely to change.

-See the DSL tests for example usage.
+See the DSL tests and editor examples for example usage.

 Back End
 --------